fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 Depending on the results you will either advance to a given level of the ladder or get goals to achieve to advance.

-## What to Do When You Can’t Make Progress on a Project?

-I usually ask for help from my coworkers, if I am fortunate enough to have any to ask.
-I have never been a big believer in that asking for help is a sign of weakness.
-The main thing is to respect others time by showing that you put real effort in to solving your own problems and then showing genuine gratitude when you receive help.

-Usually a bit of rubber ducking with a coworker is enough to give me a lead on how to solve my problem but if even both of us are at a loss for how to solve the issue I search for answers on the web.
-With a bit of luck I can find someone who has posted a question on a forum that is similar to my own.
-It doesn't have to be exactly my problem, just something that gives me a hint of what could be the solution to my problem.

-Lastly, I always try to divide and conquer my problems.
-Usually I find that if I can reduce the size of my problem I can narrow in on the general area where I am facing issues.
-A concrete example would be if I have a bug and I can't figure out what part of the code is causing it.
-My first step is to find at what point in the program the bug has happened.
-Once I know that I start stepping backwards in the program until I find the point where the bug is not there.
-I continue this approach, sort of like a binary search, until I find where the bug has started.
-This helps me isolate the problem and often this is enough to help me.
-The same approach works for most things.
-If you have to deal with a big feature or a big bug, slice it down to the smallest possible size and then start by solving the first part.
-When you can get something simple to work, take the next part.

 ## How Should Developers Handle Disagreements With Managers?

 I have always favoured what I call the expert democracy.